Moselle loop Bremm

 9. Prinzenkopf tower

 The 27-metre-high Prinzenkopf tower stands on a hill right between Pünderich and Bullay.
-It is considered one of the most beautiful vantage points on the Moselle and even the short hike past vineyards and the Marienburg castle to the top is worthwhile.
+It is considered one of the most beautiful vantage points on the Mosel River and even the short hike past vineyards and the Marienburg castle to the top is worthwhile.

-The panoramic view over the almost 14 km long Moselle loop “Zeller Hamm” is truly breathtaking.
+The panoramic view over the almost 14 km long Mosel River loop “Zeller Hamm” is truly breathtaking.

 Prinzenkopfturm Ausblick

-The Zeller Hamm Moselle loop is so long that you can’t even see it from the highest point of the Prinzenkopf tower.
+The Zeller Hamm Mosel River loop is so long that you can’t even see it from the highest point of the Prinzenkopf tower.
 Nevertheless, the view is fantastic.

 10. Traben-Trarbach

-Magnificent Art Nouveau villas, numerous wine cellars and the two districts of Traben on one side of the Moselle and Trarbach on the other characterize this romantic Moselle town.
+Magnificent Art Nouveau villas, numerous wine cellars and the two districts of Traben on one side of the Mosel River and Trarbach on the other characterize this romantic Mosel town.
 In the 19th century, the town was even one of the most important wine trading centers in Europe.

 Brückentor Traben Trarbach